 4. Lack of User Adoption

-Implementing business intelligence tools is one thing.
+Implementing business intelligence solutions is one thing.
 Convincing your workforce to use them is another.

-These systems are sophisticated, advanced, and often intimidating for first-time users.
+These systems are advanced, and often intimidating for first-time users.
 This is true for even the most user-friendly data visualization tools.
-Most business users aren’t data analysts by trade, so knowing how to interpret insights can be challenging.
+Most business users aren’t data science experts, so knowing how to interpret insights can be challenging.

-We recommend developing a change management plan to make sure employees are involved in the change process from the beginning.
-Then, provide them with the training and support they need to adopt new BI tools and processes.
+We recommend developing a change management plan to make sure employees are involved in the project from the beginning.
+This means participating in requirements gathering, training sessions, and more.

 5. Data Visualization Without Direction

-If your BI technology makes it difficult to interpret data visualizations and understand where business successes and failures occurred, you’ll struggle to make data-driven decisions.
+If your BI technology doesn’t tell a story, you’ll struggle to understand where business successes and failures occurred, impeding your ability to make data-driven decisions.

 6. Poor Data Quality